BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 - [ ] TBC - UserService Permission Implementation #phase-3  #feature <br>- create user with admin permission only if user is an admin<br>- can only be registered if it is in the permission list<br>- admin can add user to user to permission list<br>- password and token system<br>- initialise user account?
 - [ ] TBC - Payment integration #phase-4  #feature
 - [ ] CORS
-- [ ] RequestException - this exception is returning ids. also this exception is returning the message not as error but as message.
-Is this correct? as other exceptions return error to show as the error and not message.<br><br>This is a standard exception error returned to cusatomer: ```json<br>{<br>  "timestamp": "2024-04-24T11:18:29.922+00:00",<br>  "status": 400,<br>  "error": "Bad Request",<br>  "path": "/booking"<br>}<br>```
-- [ ] do not return id to client side in exception
-- [ ] 2024-04-24T11:09:54.353+01:00  WARN 6608 --- [booking-system] [nio-8080-exec-1] .w.s.m.s.DefaultHandlerExceptionResolver : Resolved [org.springframework.http.converter.HttpMessageNotReadableException: JSON parse error: Unexpected character (',' (code 44)) in numeric value: Decimal point not followed by a digit]
 - [ ] final